davidwrede/chef-web-docs-1/includes_chef_shell/includes_chef_shell_example_hello_world.rst

        => true
      chef:recipe_mode >

 Because the first resource (``file[/tmp/ohai2u_shef]``) is still in the run-list, it gets executed again.
-And because that file already exists, the |chef client| doesn't attempt to re-create it.
+And because that file already exists, the chef-client doesn't attempt to re-create it.
 Finally, the files were created using the ``ls`` method:

 .. code-block:: bash

    $ chef:recipe_mode > ls("/tmp").grep(/ohai/)
        => ["ohai2u-again", "ohai2u_shef"]
 	 Shell Tutorial

+.. end_tag